danielfm/pydozeoff/README.rst

 pydozeoff
 =========

+pydozeoff is a web application written in `Python`_ that generates web-based presentations.

 As a Linux user, I don't have access to so called "professional" presentation softwares such as Apple Keynote or MS PowerPoint.
 OpenOffice Impress used to be my first choice, but I gave up using it since it's a memory/processor hog for